Avg: 2.8 from 5 votes

 |Shared By:||Curt Veldhuisen on Mar 1, 2014|

 1. Layback the right-facing flake, which is steep and sustained for the 5.7 grade.
-The flake crack takes nuts and small cams but is parallel and a flexy in places.
-About 50 feet up, the main flake peters out, so face climb up and step right onto a pedestal.
-Place a 1½ cam under the overlap (options in the 1-2" range) and continue another 15' to the belay ledge.
+The flake crack takes nuts and small cams but is parallel and flexy in places.
+About 50 feet up, the main flake peters out, so face climb up and right onto the pedestal.
+Place a cam under the overlap (options in the 1-2" range) and continue another 15' to the belay ledge.
 Take numerous small cams (tiny - 2") and some medium nuts to protect the flake.

 2. The first 80 feet is the "Rash", a unique stairway of scoops and knobs.
-It is easy (mid-fifth max) and entertaining climbing but entirely unprotected, with the first bolt about 70 feet above the belay!
-After youve clipped it and thanked your higher power of choice, move past a small cam placement, then pad left past the technical crux (5.8) and another bolt to the belay.
-Warning: Before launching, check whether the upper Rash is wet.
+It is quite easy (low-fifth) and entertaining but entirely unprotected, with the first bolt about 70 feet above the belay!
+After youve clipped it and thanked your higher power of choice, move past a small cam placement, pad left past the technical crux (well protected 5.8) and another bolt to the belay.
+Before launching, check whether the upper Rash is wet!

-Descend the route (or its neighbor on climbers left) via double rope rappels.
+Descend the route (or Luke straight down) via double rope rappels.

-Historical note: Pitch one, as described above, was originally part of a different route called When Butterflies Kiss Bumblebees and has replaced the original start.
+Historical note: Pitch one was originally part of When Butterflies Kiss Bumblebees and has replaced the original start.

 As you wrap around the base, the trail gets steeper and scrambles up a small corner.
 From the high point, the flake system is visible.
 Belay on the sloping ramp where the route starts preferably with a piece or two.